-PT Angkasa Pura II (Persero) manages 16 major airports in Indonesia.
+PT Angkasa Pura II manages 20 major airports in Indonesia.

 Soekarno-Hatta International Airport (English: Soekarno-Hatta International Airport) (IATA: CGK, ICAO: WIII) abbreviated as SHIA or Cengkareng Airport with IATA pointer "CGK", is a major airport serving flights for Jakarta, Indonesia .
 The airport is named after the bilingual name of the Indonesian independence proclamator, Soekarno and Mohammad Hatta, who is also the first President and Deputy President of Indonesia.
 The popular name in the community is Cengkareng Airport because it is close to the Cengkareng area, West Jakarta, even though it is geographically located in Benda district, Tangerang City.

 The airport began operations in 1985, replacing Kemayoran Airport (domestic flights) in Central Jakarta, and Halim Perdanakusuma in East Jakarta.
 Kemayoran Airport has been closed, while Halim Perdanakusuma International Airport is still operating, serving charter and military flights.
 Terminal 2 opened in 1992.

 Soekarno-Hatta has an area of 18 km², has 2 parallel runways separated by 2 taxiways along 2.4 km.
 There are two main terminal buildings: Terminal 1 for all domestic flights except flights operated by Garuda Indonesia and Terminal 2 serving all international flights except Garuda flights.